Putin’s power ‘ebbing away’ after Wagner mutiny as he vanishes from public view

 Volodymyr Zelensky says Vladimir Putin is ‘probably hiding’ after Wagner Group’s attempted coup

-An attempted uprising by Russian mercenary fighters has revealed cracks in Vladimir Putin's authority, a top US official has said.
+An attempted uprising by mercenaries has revealed cracks in Vladimir Putin’s authority, according to the US secretary of state.
+Anthony Blinken said the revolt was a “direct challenge of Putin’s authority”.

 The mutiny by the Wagner Group, which saw its leader Yevgeny Prigozhin order his troops to march on Moscow, left the Russian president hiding from public view on Sunday after being forced into an amnesty deal.

-Though the astonishing revolt was short-lived, with mercenary fighters withdrawing under the agreement that saw Mr Prigozhin exiled to Belarus, it has raised questions about Mr Putin’s grip on power.
+Though the astonishing revolt was short-lived – with the fighters withdrawing under the agreement that saw Mr Prigozhin exiled to Belarus – it has raised questions about Mr Putin’s grip on power.

-Mr Putin has not commented publicly since the deal was struck to de-escalate one of the biggest challenges since he rose to power more than two decades ago.
-He said he was giving top priority to the conflict in Ukraine in excerpts from an interview aired by state television on Sunday, but it appeared to have been recorded before the mutiny.
+The Russian president has not commented publicly since the deal was struck to de-escalate one of the biggest challenges since he rose to power more than two decades ago.
+He said he was giving top priority to the conflict in Ukraine in excerpts from an interview aired by state television on Sunday, but it appeared to have been recorded before the rebellion.

 Speaking on Sunday, US secretary of state Anthony Blinken said the revolt was a “direct challenge of Putin’s authority”.
 Mr Blinken said the turmoil has weakened Mr Putin in ways that could aid Ukraine’s counteroffensive.

-Mr Blinken told US media: “We’ve seen more cracks emerge in the Russian façade.
+Mr Blinken told US media: “We’ve seen more cracks emerge in the Russian facade.
 It is too soon to tell exactly where they go... but certainly, we have all sorts of new questions that Putin is going to have to address in the weeks and months ahead.”

-The Wagner Group’s forces were just 120 miles from Moscow before the rebellion was called off to avoid shedding Russian blood.
+The Wagner Group’s forces were just 195km (120 miles) from Moscow before the rebellion was called off to avoid shedding Russian blood.
 Mr Prigozhin had said his “march” on Moscow was intended to remove corrupt and incompetent Russian commanders he blames for botching the war in Ukraine.

 Mr Prigozhin has for months accused Russian defence minister Sergei Shoigu and the chief of the general staff, Valery Gerasimov, of incompetence and of withholding ammunition from his fighters as they battled to take Bakhmut in Ukraine.

 This month, Mr Prigozhin defied orders to place his troops under defence ministry command.
-He launched the rebellion on Friday after alleging the military had killed some of his men in an air strike - a claim denied by the defence ministry.
+He launched the rebellion on Friday after alleging the military had killed some of his men in an airstrike – a claim denied by the defence ministry.

-Mr Prigozhin, 62, was seen leaving the district military headquarters in Rostov, hundreds of miles south of Moscow, late on Saturday in a sport utility vehicle.
+Mr Prigozhin, 62, was seen leaving the district military headquarters in Rostov, hundreds of miles south of Moscow, late on Saturday.
 His whereabouts on Sunday were not known.

 The deal brokered by Belarus president Alexander Lukashenko also means Wagner fighters who joined the “march for justice” will face no action.